Farhadm2010/vocal-separator/README.md

 **Free AI-powered tool to split any song into Vocals + Instrumental.**
 Built with [Meta's Demucs](https://github.com/facebookresearch/demucs) · Runs 100% on your computer · No data sent anywhere · No subscription.

-> Made by the creator of [Your GPT Tools Link Here] — AI tools for Suno music creators.
+> Made by the creator of [Suno Copilot](https://chatgpt.com/g/g-69d8c51ce4808191b256b49d623b99db-suno-copilot-ai-song-generator-v5-5) — AI tools for Suno music creators.

 ---